bitcoin-sv/spv-store/README.md

 ## Usage

 ### Instantiate
-Initialize with OneSat API provider
+Initialize for use in web browser with OneSat API provider
 ```
 import {
     Bsv21Indexer,